grapa-dev/grapa/maintainers/DEVELOPMENT/PROGRAMMER_FRIENDLINESS_AND_ADOPTION_PLAN.md

 # Grapa Language Programmer Friendliness & Adoption Plan

+> **Note:** Per project policy, do not add links or references from user-facing docs (`docs-src`) to this plan or any other maintainer/internal documentation.
+All roadmap/process content must remain in `maintainers/`.

 ## Introduction & Goals

 This document outlines a comprehensive plan to make the Grapa language more programmer friendly and to increase adoption.
 The goal is to audit the current language, summarize migration findings, identify pain points, and propose concrete improvements for syntax, usability, and onboarding.